 - Marketing Talent

-When you start, the percent of your overall marketing budget devoted to digital marketing will probably be relatively low and the marketing materials you have available to leverage may be few.
-For marketing talent, if your existing team is more experienced in traditional marketing tactics you may need to hire additional talent or look towards a digital marketing agency to help you set a marketing strategy and execute.
+When you start, the percent of your overall marketing budget devoted to digital marketing will probably be relatively low, and the marketing materials you have available to leverage may be few.
+For example, if your existing Marketing Talent is more experienced in traditional marketing tactics, you may need to hire additional talent or look towards a digital marketing agency to help you set a marketing strategy and execute.

-Once you have a better idea of what your audience wants, what your business needs and what your budget will allow, you can choose which digital marketing tactics you’d like to start out with.
-On average, manufacturing marketers use 5 tactics for distributing marketing content.
-Your strategy may include more or less, and these may not be suited to your business based on what you learned in the section above, but here are 5 common marketing tactics to consider:
+Once you have a better idea of what your audience wants, what your business needs, and what your budget will allow, you can choose which digital marketing tactics you’d like to start out with.
+On average, manufacturing marketers use five tactics for distributing marketing content—but this depends on the individual business.

-- Email Marketing: There are many different tactics involved in email marketing to fit different goals.
-Outreach emails can help build awareness and drive sales while lead nurturing emails and customer follow-up emails can help you engage with potential customers and deepen your existing customer relationships.
+How you use email marketing will ultimately depend on your goals.
+Outreach emails, for example, can help build awareness and drive sales, while lead nurturing and customer follow-up emails can help you engage with potential customers and deepen your existing customer relationships.

-- Local Optimization: If your business is focused on a local demographic, marketing specific to that area through geotargeting, local online profiles and other local optimization can be a great way to penetrate that specific market.
+If your business is focused on a local demographic, marketing specifically to that area through geotargeting, local online profiles, and other local optimization can be a great way to penetrate that specific market.

 Measure and Modify

-Make sure to constantly measure the success of your digital marketing tactics against the goals you set for your company to determine if you are seeing a positive ROI.
+Make sure to continually measure the success of your digital marketing tactics against the goals you set for your company to determine if you’re seeing a positive ROI.
 Some of these tactics take time to see a return on, but if a digital marketing tactic is consistently showing a negative ROI, it is time to either revise or to consider focusing on a different way of engaging your audience.

-No matter what digital marketing tactics your manufacturing business chooses, make sure you are constantly returning to these points.
+No matter which manufacturing digital marketing tactics your business chooses, make sure you are continually returning to these points.
 Your audience’s needs and tastes are always changing, as are your company’s goals and resources.
-Take a deliberate approach to your digital marketing strategy, get started and then continuously measure and modify.
+Take a deliberate approach to your digital marketing strategy, get started, and then continuously measure and modify.